Halperin-Lab/DLCA/README.md

 # DLCA

 Compiled DLCA program for Windows.
-Completely stand-alone program, no dependencies.
+Completely stand-alone program, no dependencies, no installation.

 Running the program will ask you for initial parameters.
 Hit enter after each prompt to set parameter